-Our Liability to You
+Our liability to you

-- We will not be responsible for any injury, illness, death, loss (for example loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following: –
+(2) We will not be responsible for any injury, illness, death, loss (for example loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following: –

-- Please note we cannot accept responsibility for any services which do not form part of our contract.
+(3) Please note we cannot accept responsibility for any services which do not form part of our contract.
 This includes, for example, any additional services or facilities or excursions which a hotel or any other supplier or any of our local contacts agrees to provide for you where the services or facilities are not advertised by us and we have not agreed to arrange them as part of our contract.
 For any additional excursion, activity or tour you book whilst on holiday, your contract will be with the operator of the excursion, activity or tour and not with us.
 We are not responsible for the provision of the excursion, activity or tour or for anything that happens during the course of its provision by the operator.
 In addition, regardless of any wording used by us on our website, in any advertising material or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

-- The promises we make to you about the services we have agreed to provide or arrange as part of our contract – and the laws and regulations of the country in which your claim or complaint occurred – will be used as the basis for deciding whether the services in question had been properly provided.
+(4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract – and the laws and regulations of the country in which your claim or complaint occurred – will be used as the basis for deciding whether the services in question had been properly provided.
 If the particular services which gave rise to the claim or complaint complied with local laws and regulations applicable to those services at the time, the services will be treated as having been properly provided.
 This will be the case even if the services did not comply with the laws and regulations of the UK which would have applied had those services been provided in the UK.
 The exception to this is where the claim or complaint concerns the absence of a safety feature which might lead a reasonable holiday maker to refuse to take the tour in question.
-Please note, however, our obligation is to exercise reasonable skill and care as referred to in paragraph (1) above.
+Please note, however, our obligation is to exercise reasonable skill and care as referred to in clause 22(1) above.
 We do not make any representation or commitment that all services will comply with applicable local laws and regulations and failure to comply does not automatically mean we have not exercised reasonable skill and care.

-Conditions of Suppliers
+Conditions of suppliers

 Many of the services which make up your holiday are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions.
-Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions (see clause above).
+Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable international conventions (see clause 22 (6) above).
 Copies of the relevant parts of these terms and conditions and of the international conventions are available on request from ourselves or the supplier concerned.

 We provide full financial protection for our package holidays, by way of a bond held by ABTA.

-Flights and Transfers
+Flights and transfers

 We have no connection with any airline and suggest making reservations directly with the airline, online or with a flight specialist.

 Airport transfers on the first and last day of the scheduled tour are included in the cost of your booking.
-If you are arriving or leaving on different days you will need to make your own arrangements regarding transfer to or from arrival and departure airports.
+If you are arriving or leaving on different days, you will need to make your own arrangements regarding transfer to or from arrival and departure airports.
 If you arrive late, we will do our best to enable you to join the tour at a convenient time and place but cannot make any guarantees that you will be able to.